Saliency Guided Experience Packing for Replay in Continual Learning: Introduction

 \section{Introduction}

 Recent success in deep learning primarily relies on training powerful models with fixed datasets in stationary environments.
 However, in the non-stationary setting, where data distribution changes over time, artificial neural networks (ANNs) fail to match the efficiency of human learning.
-In this setup, humans can learn incrementally from sequential experiences while leveraging and maintaining past knowledge.
-In contrast, standard training algorithms~\citep{dlbook} for ANNs overwrite the representations from the past tasks upon exposure to a new task.
+In this setup, humans can learn incrementally leveraging and maintaining past knowledge, whereas ANN training algorithms~\cite{dlbook} overwrite the representations of the past tasks upon exposure to a new task.
 This leads to rapid performance degradation on the past tasks - a phenomenon known as `Catastrophic Forgetting'~\cite{cat1,cat2}.
-Continual Learning (CL)~\citep{cl1,cl2} aims to mitigate forgetting while sequentially updating the model on a stream of tasks.
+Continual Learning (CL)~\cite{cl1,cl2} aims to mitigate forgetting while sequentially updating the model on a stream of tasks.

 To overcome catastrophic forgetting, an active line of research in continual learning stores a few training samples from the past tasks as \textit{experiences} in an \textit{episodic memory}.
-Some of these memory based methods~\cite{gem,agem,mega} use examples from the episodic memory to constrain the optimization process for the new task so that the loss of the past tasks does not increase.
-Several works have proposed variants of \textit{experience replay}~\cite{er,hal,mer,der}, where the model is jointly optimized on the samples from both episodic memory and new task.
-Such methods provide simple yet effective solutions to the catastrophic forgetting especially in online CL setting where each example is seen only once during training.
+Variants of \textit{experience replay}~\cite{er,hal,mer,der} have been proposed, where the model is jointly optimized on the samples from both episodic memory and new task.
+Such methods provide simple yet effective solutions to the catastrophic forgetting especially in online CL~\cite{ocl_surv1} setting where models need to learn from a single pass over the online data stream.
 However, performance of these methods strongly depends on the size of the episodic memory.
-The authors in~\citeauthor{ocl}~(2020) argued that for an optimal performance one needs to store all the past examples in the memory.
+The authors in~\cite{ocl} argued that for an optimal performance one needs to store all the past examples in the memory.
 While experience replay with large memory would yield higher performance, this would essentially mimic the joint optimization process in independent and identically distributed (IID) data setting which puts the effectiveness of CL algorithms into question~\cite{gdumb}.
-Therefore, recent works~\cite{er,hal} have explored the idea of designing effective experience replay with tiny episodic memory.
+Therefore, recent works~\cite{hal,er} have explored the idea of designing effective experience replay with tiny episodic memory.
 However, these methods suffer from high forgetting mainly due to overfitting~\cite{overfit} to the small memory samples, thus show suboptimal performance.